We give you back 5% of every dollar spent on classes, in the form of rewards points.

 - Average Class Size: 8

-We'll be making BBQ Baby Back Ribs, Fried Chicken, Smoked Mac & Cheese, Collards, Black Eyed Peas, and Cherry Pie.
+Summertime and the livin’ is easy … BBQ Ribs, Fried Chicken, Smoked Mac & Cheese, Collards, Black Eyed Peas, and Fruit Cobbler.

 Class is taught in a working restaurant kitchen by a professional chef.
 Class starts in the dining room, where you meet the chef and your classmates to discuss the menu and how to prepare it.
 Then you don aprons and, under the chef’s watchful eye and with her help, if needed, you prepare your ingredients.